Skip to main content

 1. Develop scripts in your repository as usual

-5. Share with team members who can run without setup
+4. Share with teammates who can run without any setup

 This keeps your source of truth in Git while making execution accessible to everyone.